Sparse Additive Gaussian Process Regression: Simulation Study

-The panel (b) of Figure \ref{fig:resultSim} provides the results of the simulations in the scenario where the testing set is located in the central portion of the {[}0,1{]} interval.
+Panel (b) provides the results of the simulations in the scenario where the testing set is an interval with random mid-point.
 Notably, this prediction problem is much harder than the one evaluated by the previous scenario, as the models are forced to a certain degree of extrapolation due to the lack of data.
-This is clear from the much larger values of MSE attained by all the methods in this scenario.
-Interestingly, while the SAGP model results in smaller MSE values for larger $m$, the same behavior is not observed for SGP models.
-In particular, SGP and GP models show similar performances, which are worse than SAGP with $m=10$ and 15 and BART.
-The additive decomposition in global and local components is an advantage of the SAGP model in this scenario.
-The global components, corresponding to the first layers of the model, are expected to capture the overall trend of the underlying function, even in the central portion of the domain where there is no data.

-All the methods perform poorly in terms of coverage of the PIs.
-The coverages of SAGP, BART and SGP models with $m=5$ are considerably lower than the nominal level.
-On the other side of the spectrum, GP and SGP models with $m=10$ and 15 show coverage of 100$\%$ most of the times, implying that the corresponding PIs are overly wide.
-All three methods also show very low coverages in several instances.

-With respect to the interval score, the methods that appear to perform best are SAGP with $m=15$, GP and BART.
-These methods attain the smallest scores for different reasons.
-On the one hand, SAGP and BART models show better predictive performances (smaller MSE) but PIs too narrow (coverage lower than nominal level).
-On the other hand, the GP model performs worse in terms of point estimation (larger MSE) but the associated PIs are so wide that they cover the observed values almost all of the times (coverage higher than nominal level).
+BART, GP and SAGP with $m=15$ attain the best performance in terms of RMSE.
+Overall, the SAGP model seem to perform better than SGP.
+The coverage is suboptimal for all the methods, being much lower (undercoverage) than expected for SAGP and SGP with $m=5$ and higher (overcoverage) for GP.
+A wide range of coverages is observed for all the other methods.
+With respect to the interval score, GP and BART are the methods that appear to perform best.
+Among the SAGP and SGP models, SAGP with $m=15$ is the best performing and competitive with GP and BART.